deckhouse/deckhouse-test-2/CONTRIBUTING.md

 # Contributing

-Deckhouse is an Open Source project, and third-party contributions are warmly welcome!
+Deckhouse is an Open Source project, and third-party contributions are warmly welcome!asd

 ## Guidelines